Asian shares slip ahead of Fed interest rate decision

 On Friday, the Labor Department is expected to report that the economy generated another 396,000 new jobs in April, according FactSet.
 That would mark an unprecedented 12th straight month that hiring has come in at roughly 400,000 or more.

-Benchmark U.S. crude rose 99 cents to $103.40 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude rose $1.08 to $103.49 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up $2.76 on Tuesday.